-After lunch we finally found our way back into downtown Louisville for the last stop on our tour, Evan Williams.
+After lunch, we finally found our way back into downtown Louisville for the last stop on our tour, Evan Williams.
 They had a shop on Whiskey Row.

 Inside the host was in character and pretended we were still in prohibition the entire time.
 He shared lots of great history about downtown Louisville, the distillery and shared another tasting.
 It was the most fun experience we had in our 2 days in Louisville.

-After our tasting we went back to the hotel to meet up with the Hubs group for his business meetings.
+After our tasting, we went back to the hotel to meet up with the Hubs group for his business meetings.
 But I think we made the most out of our short 2 days in Louisville!

-I know bourbon is super popular now and there is a lot of interest in doing the bourbon trail, so if you go make sure to schedule your time and tours in advance.
+Bourbon and Bourbon tours are super popular now and there is a lot of interest in doing the bourbon trail, so if you go make sure to schedule your time and tours in advance.
 We winged it, but it would have been able to see even more with a little more planning.

 Like this post about 2 days in Louisville?
-Pin this to your favorite travel pinterest board.

 Thanks for stopping by today!
 Come back tomorrow for my best Vegetarian Thanksgiving Menu.